tgelu/wedding-season/blog/md/how-to-choose-your-wedding-venue-part-two.md

 Photo by [Gina Meola Photography](http://ginameola.mbwolf.com/)

 - Venue recommendation: any conventional space will do.
-But to do proper justice to the [Roaring 20s](https://ruffledblog.com/tag/carla-atley-photography/), your venue should ring of the beginnings of Waldorf Astoria or The Savoy. (high ceilling and art deco) It doesn't have to be a hotel though, you can bring the glamour and bedazzelement in any of the above mentioned spaces.
+But to do proper justice to the [Roaring 20s](https://ruffledblog.com/tag/carla-atley-photography/), your venue should ring of the beginnings of Waldorf Astoria or The Savoy.
+It doesn't have to be a hotel though, you can bring the glamour and bedazzelement in any of the above mentioned spaces.
 - General feel: Jay Gatsby's infamous parties; gold touches, monogramed items (the must have tier cake could be one of them, napkins, or even plates), statement flower arrangements, dark, moody, metallic colours, play with lighing.
 If you want to go full Fitzgerald, follow the 20's dress-code, or else your formal wear with some glitz will do.
 A jazz band would definitively create the desired atmosphere.